petsc/petsc/doc/docs/manual/dmplex.rst

    DMPlexSymmetrize(dm);

+The "symmetrization" in the sense of the DAG.
+Each point knows its covering (cone) and each point knows what it covers (support).

-In order to support efficient queries, we also want to construct fast search structures and indices for the different types of points, which is done using
+In order to support efficient queries, we construct fast search structures and indices for the different types of points using

 .. code-block::